Harshs27/GRNUlar/README.md

-# GRNUlar
-Gene Regulatory Network reconstruction using Unrolled algorithms

-Please explore the notebook folder for a quick overview of the GRNUlar algorithm on jupyter notebook implementation.

-The `grnular' folder is a python module of the algorithm's implementation.
+# A sample implementation in JUPYTER NOTEBOOK

+A basic working version of GRNUlar algorithm